-Leap and the kids like to tease me about it, but I've been known to turn an even brighter shade of green on certain rides.
+Leap and the tadpoles like to tease me about it, but I've been known to turn an even brighter shade of green on certain rides.
 I love most of the rides at Disney World on any given day; however, I know there are certain ones I should dodge (especially after eating) if I don't want to feel sick for the rest of the day.
+I'm sharing 10 Disney rides that make me sick or just a little queasy sometimes in hope that you can take action and avoid feeling yucky on your vacation.

 10 Disney Rides That Make Me Sick